chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_linode_kernel_list.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``kernel list`` argument is used to view a list of available kernels, listed by ID and name.
+Use the ``kernel list`` argument to view a list of available kernels, listed by ID and name.